openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/Supported_Devices.md

 | Unsqueeze                      | Supported     | Supported\*\* | Supported     | Supported     | Supported       |
 | Upsampling                     | Supported     | Not Supported | Not Supported | Not Supported | Not Supported   |

 \*- support is limited to the specific parameters.
-Refer to "Known Layers Limitation" section for the device [from the list of supported](Supported_Devices.md).
+Refer to "Known Layers Limitation" section from the list of [supported devices](Supported_Devices.md).

 \*\*- support is implemented via [Extensibility mechanism](../../Extensibility_UG/Intro.md).